Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 This year's theme of the [Js13kGames][Js13kGames] competition is `Glitch`.
 We had an idea to create a well known classic game and add some glitches to it.
 We choose Snake because it is one of the easiest game to do in canvas.
 And also because I loved the Snake 2 game originally released on Nokia 3310 phone.
 I used to spend lot's of time mastering it when I was younger, mostly while commuting to school.
 It was also important to do something that people know and recognise.
 I am aware (also from my own experience) that sometimes people are too lazy to read rules of a new game.
 It is not very practical to do complicated entry for contests like [Js13kGames][Js13kGames], where people want to play and test as many different games as possible.

 I think that there is no need to explain the rules of classic Snake in much details.
 Simply as that: player has to control the snake and collect food in order to get more points.
-Our SnAkE version has three additional features though: **glitched graphic**, the **TRON mode** and the **ability to go through walls** and get out of the main play board.
+Our SnAkE version has three additional features though: **glitched graphic**, the **TRON mode** and the **ability to go through walls** in order to get out of the main play board.
-We wanted the game to have a retro graphic style, the more similar to the classic Nokia Snake the best.
+We wanted the game to have a retro graphic style, similar to the classic Nokia Snake.
 We ended up showing (???) the snake just as a line as it was in the old Nokia's 3210 'Snake 1' game.
 The graphical inspiration for bugs was obviously my favourite Nokia's 3310 'Snake 2' version.
 Because of the limited *4 x 8* cells' sizes we were forced to alter a little those original bugs.
-Hopefully they still remind you the original ones!
+Hopefully they still remind the original ones!

 ### How to program the standard Snake game?